 He has written numerous entries in a variety of reference works including the Anchor Bible Dictionary, the Dictionary of Deities and Demons in the Bible, the Eerdmans Dictionary of the Bible, Near Eastern Archaeology, the New Interpreter’s Dictionary of the Bible, the Oxford Companion to the Bible, the Encyclopedia of the Bible and Its Reception, and Theologisches Wörterbuch zum Alten Testament.

 Lewis concentrates his work on two core issues: (a) understanding the Hebrew Bible as an ancient Near Eastern text, and (b) studying Israelite and Syrian religion through both text and archaeology.
-His research has found him writing on a variety of topics ranging from Assyrian war crimes to Zerubbabel's failed bid to be the messiah of Israel, not to mention ancestor veneration, apotropaic figurines, Archaic (Old) Aramaic, blasphemy, blood rituals, covenant, the Book of Job, cults of the dead, divinity, family religion, the iconography of the gods, incantations, mythology, political ritual at Ugarit, royal power and persuasion, the scapegoat ritual, textual criticism, Ugaritic poetry, and underworld deities.
+His research has found him writing on a variety of topics ranging from Assyrian war crimes to Zerubbabel's failed bid to be the messiah of Israel, not to mention ancestor veneration, apotropaic figurines, Archaic Aramaic, Astarte, Bar Rakib, blasphemy, blood rituals, the Book of Job, covenant, cults of the dead, divinity, family religion, the iconography of the gods, incantations, Kuntillet Ajrud, mythology, political ritual at Ugarit, royal power and persuasion, the scapegoat ritual, textual criticism, Ugaritic poetry, and underworld deities.
 His teaching has won him the Excellence in Faculty Graduate Teaching and Mentoring Award from Johns Hopkins Krieger School of Arts and Sciences.

 Online Popular Essays and Webinar

 "From Standing Stones to Sacred Emptiness: Textual and Visual Portrayals of Israel's God," American Society of Overseas Research (ASOR) Webinar, August 2021